-As of September 8th, 2021, current data showed that 85% of eligible residents within the EOHU region had received at least one dose of a COVID-19 vaccine — while 79.7% had received the second dose.
+As of December 8th, 2021, current data showed that 84% of eligible residents within the EOHU region had received at least one dose of a COVID-19 vaccine — while 79.7% had received the second dose.
 Thousands of residents have also received a third dose.
 Data shows the majority of Ontarians facing severe outcomes related to COVID-19 are unvaccinated or only partially protected (Figure 1).

 The first dose of the COVID-19 vaccine gives good, but only partial protection.
 The second dose is what will boost the first one to give optimal protection.
 We also know that the Delta variant responds well to the vaccine, but only after the second dose.
 Therefore, it is important to get the second dose, and the thrid when eligible.

-Figure 1: Proportion of confirmed COVID-19 cases, hospitalizations (including intensive care unit admissions), and deaths among unvaccinated, partially vaccinated, and breakthrough (fully vaccinated) cases: Ontario, December 14, 2020 to August 7, 2021
+Figure 1: Proportion of confirmed COVID-19 cases, hospitalizations (including intensive care unit admissions), and deaths among unvaccinated, partially vaccinated, and breakthrough (fully vaccinated): Ontario, December 14, 2020 to November 28, 2021

 The Second Dose Trifecta: Protection from Delta, Lower Severity of Illness & Decreased Hospitalizations